lewifi/ephixpulse/MIGRATION_NOTES.md

-# CF Pages migration — what I did, what's left
+# CF Pages migration — what I did, what's left hi

 Built from the live repo (`github.com/lewifi/what-to-watch`), not the handoff's referenced `/mnt/user-data/outputs/` copy (which wasn't present this session).